karmic64/KokonoePlayer/README.md

 ```
 Initializes song `song_id` playback in the song slot `song_slot`.
 Song IDs are assigned incrementally starting from 0, in the order you gave when assigning the value of `KN_MODULES`.

-The song slot parameter also determines whether a song should loop or not.
+The song ID parameter also determines whether a song should loop or not.
 OR the parameter with `KN_NO_LOOP` if not, or `KN_LOOP` if so.

 Higher-numbered song slots are higher priority.
 For example, you could have 4 song slots, 0 for music, 1 and 2 for sound effects, and 3 for music cues that overtake all other sound (for example, the extra life jingle in Sonic).